inwtx/MiniMail-FE/README.md

 and then press: 'Ctrl + Shift + S' or click the ... button to the far right of the<BR>
 zip file to download.
 (Note: It may take a bit of time for the Save box to appear.)
 <BR><BR>
-Note: The MiniMailerNYM program was discontinued because of intermittent failures.